mddanishyusuf/gumroad-coffee-template/README.md

 ## How to Setup

-You have know basic coding nothing more.
+It's Pretty simple, you just need basic coding skills, a vercel account and a gumroad account!

 ### Step 1:

-Fork the repo in your account. and now clone on your machine.
+Fork The Repo and Setup on your local system.

 `git clone https://github.com/<your_github_username>/gumroad-coffee-template.git`